ezrosent/frawk/info/overview.md

 [gawk](https://www.gnu.org/software/gawk/) and
 [mawk](https://invisible-island.net/mawk/) when parsing large data files, or performing a particularly computation-intensive task.
-The main reasons for higher performance are:
+The main reasons for frawk's higher performance are:

-1. frawk infers types for its variables, so it decides what's a number and what's a string before it runs the program.
-This can speed up arithmetic in tight loops, which shows up on occasion.
-It does this while maintaining just about all of awk's semantics: the only type errors frawk gives you are type errors in awk, as well.
+1. frawk infers types for its variables, so it decides which variables are numbers and which are strings before it runs the program.
+This can speed up arithmetic in tight loops, and it also eliminates branching when it comes to performing coercions between strings and numbers. frawk achieves this while maintaining just about all of awk's semantics: the only type errors frawk gives you are type errors in awk, as well.
 1. the fact that frawk produces a typed representation allows it to generate fairly simple LLVM IR and then JIT that IR to machine code at runtime.
-This avoids the overhead of an interpreter at the cost of a few milliseconds of time at startup. frawk provides a bytecode interpreter for smaller scripts and for help in testing.
+This avoids the overhead of an interpreter at the cost of a few milliseconds of time at startup. frawk provides a bytecode interpreter (enabled via the `-b` flag) for smaller scripts and for help in testing.
 1. frawk uses some fairly recent techniques for [efficiently validating UTF-8](https://github.com/lemire/fastvalidate-utf-8), [parsing CSV](https://github.com/geofflangdale/simdcsv), and [parsing floating point